JoeyYHT/SimplyP/README.md

    then click the link to open 'SimplyP_v0-1A.ipynb'.
 You should now be able to work through the notebook, running the code cells interactively.

 5. When you have finished working with the model, click 'File > Close and Halt' (remember to save any changes first, if desired), then close the browser tab.
-In the Anaconds command prompt, type 'Ctrl C' to shut down any Python kernels which may still be active, and then close this too.
+In the Anaconds command prompt, type 'Ctrl C' to shut down any Python kernels that may still be active, and then close this too.